-Jeff Clark is a PhD student working jointly between the Biomechanics group in the Department of Mechanical Engineering, under the supervision of Jonathan Jeffers, and Julian Jones in the Department of Materials.
+Jeff Clark is a PhD student working jointly between the Biomechanics group in the Department of Mechanical Engineering, under the supervision of Jonathan Jeffers and Ulrich Hansen, and Julian Jones in the Department of Materials.
 He joined Imperial in October 2016.
 His current research focuses on using three dimensional correlative imaging to reveal the biomechanical properties of biological tissue and novel biomaterials for tissue regeneration.
 He is working with a multidisciplinary team to develop biomaterial implants with optimised stiffness for regenerating cartilage and bone.

 Prior to joining the Biomechanics Group, Jeff spent four years working in research:

 Cardiff University (Anaesthetics): Upscaling and development of a realistic epidural simulator; A novel anaesthetic delivery device; running an industry-facing internationally renowned medical device testing lab.